Kamionn/C_Learning/README.md

 </p>
 <p align="center">
 <h1>Welcome!</h1>
-This repo was created to share my experience of learning the C language
+This repo was created to share my experience of learning the C language.
+This repo are French.
 </p>

 [Code:Bloc](https://www.codeblocks.org/)